 Vatican Chimney Installed Ahead Of Papal Conclave

-Vatican City: Five days before cardinals gather for the conclave, firefighters on Friday installed the chimney atop the Sistine Chapel which will emit white smoke to signal the election of a new pope.
+Some 133 Catholic cardinals will gather below Michelangelo's famed frescoes in the 15th-century chapel, situated inside the Apostolic Palace at the Vatican, to elect a successor to Pope Francis.

-Some 133 Catholic cardinals will gather below Michelangelo's famed frescoes in the 15th-century chapel, situated inside the Apostolic Palace at the Vatican, to elect a successor to Pope Francis following his death on April 21.
+Cardinals from around the world have been called back to Rome following the death on April 21 of Francis, an energetic reformer from Argentina who led the Catholic Church for 12 years.

-This photograph shows a view of the chimney on the roof of the Sistine Chapel as it is being installed in The Vatican, on May 2, 2025.
-Photo by Gabriel BOUYS / AFP
+All but four of the cardinal electors - those aged under 80 - who can vote in the conclave are already in Rome, Vatican spokesman Matteo Bruni said.

-Cardinals from around the world have been called back to Rome following the death of Francis, an energetic reformer from Argentina who led the Catholic Church for 12 years.
+Ahead of the election, cardinals of all ages have been meeting daily at the Vatican to discuss the challenges facing the next head of the world's 1.4 billion Catholics.

-Only those under the age of 80 are eligible to vote in the conclave, but ahead of the election, cardinals of all ages have been meeting daily to discuss the challenges facing the next head of the world's 1.4 billion Catholics.
+Friday's meeting emphasized spreading the Catholic faith, the need for unity and the risk of“counter-witness” - problems such as sexual abuse and financial scandals - among other issues, Bruni told reporters.

-Cardinal Luis Antonio Tagle of the Philippines, Italy's Pietro Parolin -- who served as secretary of state under Francis -- and Ghana's Peter Turkson are among the favourites.Read Also
+Cardinal Luis Antonio Tagle of the Philippines, Italy's Pietro Parolin - who served as secretary of state under Francis - and Ghana's Peter Turkson are among the favorites to be the next pope.

-But there is an old Roman saying that he who enters the conclave a pope, leaves a cardinal -- a warning that the favourite rarely emerges as the winner.
+But there is an old Roman saying that he who enters the conclave a pope, leaves a cardinal - a warning that the favorite rarely emerges as the winner.

 “I think the Church is in prayer mode, but it must also put itself in surprise mode,” Cardinal Gregorio Rosa Chavez, 82, told reporters as he headed into Friday morning's meeting.

-Among the crowds of tourists and pilgrims in St Peter's Square on Friday morning, the installation of the chimney on the Sistine Chapel -- a thin metal tube with a capped top -- went largely unnoticed.
+Among the crowds of tourists and pilgrims in St. Peter's Square on Friday, the installation of the chimney on the Sistine Chapel - a thin metal tube with a capped top - went largely unnoticed.

 “It definitely is a historic moment and it definitely feels special to be in Rome,” said Glenn Atherton, a Briton visiting from London.